tri2820/basil/main.typ

 #import "template.typ": template;

 #show: template.with(
-  title: "Sandbox Implementation for Enterprise Superapps: A Scalable and Secure Approach",
+  title: "Sandbox Implementation for Enterprise Collaboration Platforms",
   subtitle: "Scientific Writing Seminar Final Paper",
   department: [Natural Science Faculty of the University of Basel \
     Department of Mathematics and Computer Sciences